Mapkathon2026-UseOSM/lga-osm-extractor/README.md

 generalization, what remains is one genuinely hard data problem and a set of mechanical renames, not a redesign.

+### How to actually adapt this for another country

+Concretely, adapting this tool for a country outside Nigeria means touching a small, specific set of places, not rewriting the pipeline.
+In rough order of effort:

+1. **Swap the country string and hierarchy in the Nominatim query.**
+   `boundary.resolve_boundary()`'s query-building line
+   (`f"{lga_name}, {state_name}, Nigeria"`) is the single hardcoded entry point.
+For a two-level hierarchy elsewhere (e.g. a Kenyan county and ward), the same pattern works with the country name and field labels swapped.
+For a country with a different administrative depth (a single-level query, like a French commune with no intermediate parent, or a three-level one), the function needs to accept a variable-length list of parent-area qualifiers and join them, rather than assuming exactly two.

+2. **Supply a country + admin-level size-band reference table**, rather than the current single hardcoded `MIN_PLAUSIBLE_LGA_AREA_KM2` / `MAX_PLAUSIBLE_LGA_AREA_KM2` pair.
+This is the one piece of real, non-mechanical work: a small lookup (country code, target `admin_level`) to (min km², max km²), populated from a public source such as GADM or a national statistics agency, with the current Nigerian LGA band kept as one entry among many rather than the only entry. `NIGERIA_BBOX`'s geographic sanity check generalizes the same way, as a per-country bounding box looked up by country code instead of one constant.

+3. **Rename `lga_name` to a neutral term** (e.g. `region_name`) across
+   `boundary.py`, `pipeline.py`, `cli.py`, `app.py`, their tests, and
+   the `output/{lga_name}/` path convention, a mechanical, find-and-replace-safe change with no logic implications, since the parameter is only ever used as an opaque string passed to Nominatim and to a filesystem path.

+4. **Leave `clean.py`, `layers.py`, `export.py`, `manifest.py`,
+   `events.py`, `logging_utils.py`, and `visualize.py` untouched.**
+   None of these six modules contain a Nigeria-specific assumption:
+   `utm_epsg_for_longitude()` is a pure function of latitude/longitude anywhere on Earth; the six default OSM layers and their tag filters (`highway=*`, `amenity=hospital/clinic/pharmacy`, etc.) are standard global OpenStreetMap tagging conventions, present in OSM data for most countries; the manifest schema, event system, retry/backoff logic, and Shapefile/GeoJSON export split are all geography-agnostic by construction.
+A generalized fork of this tool would still import these seven modules directly, unmodified.

+In short: this codebase was deliberately built with its country-specific logic concentrated in one function (`boundary.resolve_boundary()`) rather than scattered throughout the pipeline, specifically so that generalizing it later is a matter of extending that one function's inputs and supplying real reference data, not restructuring the seven other modules that already work anywhere.

 ## License

 Code: see `LICENSE`.